 Most of our students choose to live in Stratford and we would recommend that choice as it facilitates participation in all the activities of the Institute such as the Thursday evening play readings, the Shakespeare Institute drama group (the Shakespeare Institute Players) and social activities such as football on a Friday afternoon.
 All these things can help students feel more involved in the Institute community.

 Students will also be sent details about postgraduate Accommodation on the University of Birmingham campus.
 We generally don’t recommend this option because of difficulties with transport and distance from the Institute.
 However, please read the information provided by Housing Services (on the Edgbaston campus) as this provides very useful general advice for you about issues affecting students such as council tax etc.

 Some students decide to live at home and commute in, especially those who are studying part time.
 The University of Birmingham will also send you information.

 Cost and types of accommodation available

-Stratford is quite an expensive place to live in comparison with other areas of the UK.
-There are 4 types of Accommodation available to rent in Stratford;
+Stratford is quite an expensive place to live in comparison with other areas of the UK, with many of our students paying around £350-650 per month in rent (depending on type of accommodation, location and whether or not utilities are included).
+There are 4 types of accommodation available to rent in Stratford;

 Flat search scheme

-This scheme has been set up in order to help you find someone to share a house or a flat with.
+This scheme has been set up in order to help you find someone with whom to share a house or a flat.
 We circulate Flat Search Contact Application forms for students to fill in their contact details to enable you to get in touch by email before you arrive at the Institute.

 Although students are keen to organise Accommodation as early as possible, many landlords will only start thinking about tenants for next year later in the summer.
 If you want to arrange to see a place that is registered with us, please contact the owner directly using the contact details given.